p-o-f/overnight-map/README.md

 - add logging for GCP (so can view logs without having to SSH in)

 Note that:
-main.py is the version running in GCP my_app.py is used for local testing before updating that ^ version
+main.py is the version running in GCP... while my_app.py is used for local testing before updating that version

 Some samples of what this looks like (these may be outdated, but the general idea is there).